 Lack of contentment

 Isolation is something many mothers fear as they contemplate the decision to homeschool, but as you step out of the assembly-line education mold, and take your children into the real world with you, you will rediscover all the wonderful opportunities it has to offer.
 You will find that putting yourself in a giving situation will reap some unexpected rewards which will filter through to your children.
-Remembering that it is not just your journey, and that you are not meant to do this homeschool thing alone, and working with your husband to provide mutual support and provide yourselves social opportunities will be the main thing in overcoming isolation.
+Remember that it is not just your journey.
+You are not meant to do this homeschool thing alone, and working with your husband to provide mutual support and provide yourselves social opportunities, will be the main thing in overcoming isolation.

 For more encouragement read our final article in this series in part 3.

 Copyright Joelle Grubb 2016